jamestcole/Cloud_computing_AWS/LaunchingAWS.md

 ## Update and Install nginx

+Using these commands, Nginx can be updated and installed on the AWS server.

 `sudo apt-get update -y`

 `sudo apt-get install nginx -y`

 ## Migrating files to AWS

-We can use the SCP command
+We can use the SCP command to migrate our files, hre the `-i` is for prompting for confirmation of files to be replaced , the first address is for the pem file to use as the key.
+The `-r` will direct the second address to be copied to the third.

 `scp -i devops-tech201.pem -r C:\Users\James_Cole\.vscode\tech201_virtualisation\tech201_virtualisation\app ubuntu@ec2-34-248-205-55.eu-west-1.compute.amazonaws.com:/home/ubuntu`